Monday, September 29, 2008

 Several Flickr photostreams showcase beautifully packed lunches, dinners, and snacks, handcrafted by supermoms for their precious and well-nourished offspring.
 See some here, if you can handle it.
 If you can’t, I’ll tell you: they’re made in Bento-box style containers and feature things like hard-boiled eggs molded and dyed to look like barnyard animals, rice balls decorated to look like cartoon characters, and exotic items such as quail eggs, kimchi fried rice, and – this is the best one – “sauté of enoki mushrooms, red bell peppers, bacon and green onions.”

 Holy shit!
-Here I thought I was doing pretty well to slap together a PB&J and some apple slices, with bonus points for remembering to throw in a cloth napkin and a Hershey’s miniature.
-Apparently, I’ve reached a new, previously undreamed-of level of inadequacy!
-Is this really what all the other mothers are doing now?
+Here I thought I was doing pretty well to slap together a PB&J and some apple slices, with bonus points for remembering to throw in a cloth napkin and a Hershey’s miniature, but apparently I’ve reached a new, previously undreamed-of level of inadequacy.
+Is this really what the other mothers are doing now?
 I hate to stoke the mommy-wars bonfire, but I can’t help wondering why you would go to the trouble of documenting your masterpiece lunches on the Internet if you weren’t trying to gloat, just a tiny bit.
-If I weren’t so neurotic, I suppose I’d be inspired by these women and their lovable lunches, and I am sort of inspired, but who are we kidding?
-I am neurotic and insecure, and I do feel like my best efforts aren’t enough when compared to such marvelousness.
+If I weren’t so neurotic I suppose I’d be inspired by these women and their lovable lunches, but who are we kidding?
+I am neurotic and insecure, and I feel like my best efforts aren’t enough when compared to such marvelousness.